 My husband Philip often says, “People usually aren’t running from God, they are running from what He has asked them to do”.

 All of us will face situations where we have to choose…my way or God’s.
-To be honest it seems easier and a lot more gratifying to follow my way a lot of the time – I can then let people have a piece of my mind when they’ve hurt or annoyed me.
-I can only think about and do what I want rather than being sensitive to others and doing what I know is the right thing.
-I can choose to gratify my flesh and do, say and go wherever and however I choose.
+It seems easier and more gratifying to follow our way a lot of the time – We can then let people have a piece of our mind when they’ve hurt or annoyed us.
+We can only think about and do what we want rather than being sensitive to others and doing what we know is right.
+We can choose to gratify our flesh and do, say and go wherever and however, we choose.

-This all sounds like fun and freedom until we realise that everything we choose doesn’t just affect and at times damage just our life and future, but will also have ramifications for everyone and everything around us.
-Whether we like it or not our life does have a ripple effect on others for better or for worse.
+This sounds like fun and freedom until we realise that everything we choose doesn’t just affect and, at times, damage our life and future but will also have ramifications for everyone and everything around us.
+Whether we like it or not, our life ripple effects on others, for better or worse.

-God is not a party pooper and He really does desire and plan the best for our life.
-(John 10:10; Romans 8:32) Sometimes that plan takes time to organise so that the right opportunities, people and blessing can enter our life.
-But if we keep walking and following what God asks and requires of us His best will always be fulfilled in our life.
-It’s when we choose to constantly rebel, ignore or persist in doing our own thing that God’s plan is messed with and we can seriously hold up or even miss all of what God is doing.
+God is not a party pooper; He desires and plans the best for our life.
+(John 10:10; Romans 8:32) Sometimes that plan takes time to organise so that the right opportunities, people and blessings can enter our life.
+But if we keep walking and following what God asks and requires of us, His best will always be fulfilled in our life.
+It’s when we choose to constantly rebel, ignore or persist in doing our own thing that God’s plan is messed with, and we can seriously hold up or even miss all of what God is doing.

 Today I encourage you not to miss or hold up what God is doing because you are running away or ignoring what He has asked.
-What He has planned for you is far more than you could ever think up, dream, ask, or pray for (Ephesians 3:20) Set your heart and mind to do what He asks and remember God doesn’t ever ask anything of you that He will not also empower you to do – His grace is sufficient in our weakness and you can do all things through Christ who gives you strength.
+He has planned for you far more than you could ever think up, dream, ask, or pray for (Ephesians 3:20).
+Set your heart and mind to do what He asks, and remember God doesn’t ever ask anything of you that He will not also empower you to do – His grace is sufficient in our weakness, and you can do all things through Christ who gives you strength.